-Still others find that their gender journey has been affected by being a sexual assault survivor:
+Still others find that their gender journey has been affected by being a survivor of sexual assault:

 "This attempted rape left me afraid of men, even my father, with whom I had been very close.
 I can't be sure, but I believe that this might have delayed me in beginning to explore FTM issues."